 Facilitators: Carolyn Pepper, M.A. & Amanda Bloom, M.S.
 Ed.

 This 8-week semi-structured group is designed to provide students with a supportive environment to develop and strengthen their social interaction and communication skills while decreasing social anxiety.

 Body Wellness Group

-This group is for individuals who wish to transform their body image and relationship with food in a positive manner.
-The primary goal is to provide a safe, supportive environment where self-confidence can flourish.
+This group is for women who wish to transform their body image and relationship with food in a positive manner.
+The primary goal is to provide a safe, supportive environment where self-confidence, self-compassion, and healing can occur.